 Verizon Media successfully merged AOL and Yahoo because of a relentless focus on salespeople.
 “We’ve gone through a lot,” said Commons.
 “We’ve been a culture of change and a culture of transition over the last five years.”

-If you’re in the same boat of change and transition, check out Commons’ complete story in our webinar on How to Keep Sales Teams Afloat While Navigating Change.
+If you’re in the same boat of change and transition, check out Commons’ complete story in our e-book, How to Integrate Two Sales Teams: A Mergers and Acquisitions Playbook .
 You’ll learn more detailed tips from his experience to inspire your own journey toward recentering around your customers.